HL7/davinci-alerts/source/pages/guidance.md

 `POST [base]$process-message`

 **Example Transaction**

+See the [Admit/Discharge Use Case] page for a detailed description of how this example was created.
+{:.highlight-note}

 The following transaction show an example of using the `$process-message` operation to send a Da Vinci Notification Message Bundle:

 {% include examplebutton_default.html example="process-message-example" b_title = "Click Here To See Example Notification " %}

 ### Reliable Delivery

-Note to Balloters: We are actively seeking input on what expectations should be defined for error handling and and whether there is a need to support ["reliable delivery"]
+We are actively seeking input on what expectations should be defined for error handling and and whether there is a need to support ["reliable delivery"]
 {:.note-to-balloters}

 ### Must Support